 - First trail option at 5 km you can go over Doorn Kop mountain (harder) or around it (easier);

-- Second trail option at the bottom of Eseka Valley; Upper trail (shortest and easiest); Middle trail (a bit longer) and Lower trail (the longest and the hardest but the most beautiful through Waterfall Forest);
+- Second trail option at the bottom of Eseka Valley; the Upper trail (shortest and easiest); the Middle trail (a bit longer) and the Lower trail (the longest and the hardest but the most beautiful through Waterfall Forest);

 - Refill your water bottles at the second waterfall from the hut next water source is hours away.

-The first up starts right at the beginning after the first waterfall and continues till the second waterfall and a bit more further.
+The first ascent starts right at the beginning after the first waterfall and continues till the second waterfall and a bit more further.
 Here we saw many monkeys.
 At 5 km there is a split we took the right path that goes over the top of Doorn Kop.
 The view from there was stunning.
-After the top you start long descend to Eseka Valley.
+After reaching the top, you start a long descent to Eseka Valley.
 On the way down we saw many dassies running around and Black Eagles gliding above.

-Once at the bottom you have three options; to take upper, middle or bottom paths.
+Once at the bottom, you have three options; to take upper, middle, or bottom paths.
 We took the bottom one that goes through Waterfall Forest.
 It’s the longest and the most difficult though the most beautiful way.
 We saw many small and big waterfalls the last two were especially beautiful.
-After the waterfalls you have quite long steep up to the hut.
+After the waterfalls, you have quite a long steep uphill to the hut.
 If you arrive early enough and aren’t very tired you can go and check some pools that are 5-10 min. walk from Cata hut towards Mnyameni.